addrummond/claney/Readme.md

 ### Route name uniqueness

-It is permitted to define multiple routes with the same name.
-However, routes with the same name must be defined next to each other in the same file.
-This system retains the flexibility of allowing multiple routes to map to the same name while making it difficult to accidentally define duplicate route names.
+You may define multiple routes with the same name, but they must be defined next to each other in the same file.
 The following example shows an acceptable instance of duplicate route names:

 ```